 What’s the best kids’ luggage for the value?

-We would go with the Amazon brand luggage for kids. $120 each held up well and came in enough colors to be distinguishable from other plain black roller bags.
+We would go with the Samsonite luggage for best combination of quality and price, but might also consider Amazon brand luggage for kids. $120 each held up well and came in enough colors to be distinguishable from other plain black roller bags.
 They’re 21″ long, and the maximum for carry-on luggage is 22″ inches, which created a good balance between being small enough for our kids to manage and nearly the largest we could carry on.

-If we could find something gently used for the same price, the Kenneth Cole or the Mia Toro would be a great option for young kids to adults.
+If we could find something gently used for the same price, the Kenneth Cole or the Mia Toro would be a great option for young kids and adults.

 Best Ride-On Luggage for Kids?